verrazzano/docs/content/en/docs/setup/install/mc-install/multicluster.md

 **NOTE**: If Argo CD is enabled in Verrazzano, then the label selector also is used by Verrazzano to select the Rancher clusters to automatically register with Argo CD.
 For more information about using Argo CD with Verrazzano, see [Argo CD]({{< relref "/docs/samples/argo-cd/_index.md" >}}).

-## Register the managed cluster using the Verrazzano UI
+## Register managed clusters using the Verrazzano console

 Verrazzano will manage all clusters whose labels match the cluster label selector, including Argo CD, if it is enabled on the admin cluster.

 To register a cluster, complete the following steps:
-1. Open the Rancher console on the admin cluster.
+1. On the admin cluster, open the Rancher console.
-<br>You can find the Rancher console URL for your cluster by following the instructions for [Accessing Verrazzano]({{< relref "/docs/access/_index.md" >}}).
+<br>You can find the Rancher console URL for your cluster by following the instructions [here]({{< relref "/docs/access/_index.md#get-the-consoles-urls" >}}).
 2. Select **Cluster Management**, and then click **Import Existing Cluster**.
-3. Provide a name for your managed cluster.
-For example: _managed1_.
+3. Provide a name for your managed cluster, for example, _managed1_.
-4. In your Verrazzano configuration, if you specified a cluster selection label, then under **Labels & Annotations** provide a `label` and `value` for the cluster.
+4. In your Verrazzano configuration, if you specified a cluster label selector, then under **Labels & Annotations** provide a `label` and `value` for the cluster.
 <br>For the Verrazzano synchronization to occur automatically, the `label` and `value` information should match the cluster selection `matchExpression` in your Verrazzano configuration.
 5. After the import is complete, follow the on-screen instructions to complete the registration by running the provided command against the managed cluster.